 With signal-strength issues, the flashing light will let you know there’s a problem.
 You may also see the issue in the form of poor video quality or delayed connections when trying to view live events and your doorbell gets triggered.

-Just like we covered on our Ring Alarm FAQ page, the Ring app has a simple way to check your device’s signal strength.
+The Ring app also has a simple way to check your device’s signal strength.
 Just open the app and tap “Device Privacy and Technology GuideHealth.”
 Look for the “Signal Strength” indicator.
 It should give you an RSSI score from 0 to -100.

 FYI: RSSI stands for Received Signal Strength Indicator, and it can affect device functionality.
 Think of it like golf.
 The closer the RSSI is to zero, the better the signal strength.